-Disclosure Location (Reference or URL) THE ORGANIZATION AND ITS REPORTING PRACTICES GRI 2: GENERAL 2-1 Organizational details The Andersons, Inc. and its subsidiaries DISCLOSURES 2021 Location of headquarters: Maumee, Ohio DISCLOSORLS ZOZI 2023 Sustainability Review: Where We Operate, page 6 2022 Form 10-K: Item 1, Business page 1; Item 2: Properties, page 12 We are a publicly traded company on the NASDAQ Stock Exchange.
+Disclosure Location (Reference or URL) THE ORGANIZATION AND ITS REPORTING PRACTICES GRI 2: GENERAL 2-1 Organizational details The Andersons, Inc. and its subsidiaries Location of headquarters: Maumee, Ohio DISCLOSURES 2021 2023 Sustainability Review: Where We Operate, page 6 2022 Form 10-K: Item 1, Business page 1; Item 2: Properties, page 12 We are a publicly traded company on the NASDAQ Stock Exchange.
 2022 Form 10-K: Cover 2-2 Entities included in the organization's sustainability reporting Business Units, page 7 2-3 Reporting period, frequency, and contact point This report covers our Environmental, Social, and Governance data and initiatives from January 1 through December 31.
-Inform shared within this report.
-Sustainability Review: About This Review, page 5 Annual Contact Point: Please visit the Sustainability section on our website for further information on our sustainability initiatives. an 2-4 Restatements of information Our Scope 1 and Scope 2 data has been recalculated to the GHG Protocol for 2021 2-5 External assurance 2023 Sustainability Review: About This Review, page 5; Governance - External Assurance, page 61 ACTIVITIES AND WORKERS 2-6 Activities, value chain, and other business relationships 2023 Sustainability Review: A Letter From our CEO Pat Bowe; Sustainability At The Andersons; Growing As A Community 2022 Form 10-K: Item 1 - Business, page 1 2-7 Employees 2023 Sustainability Review: Growing As A Community, pages 29-32 2022 Form 10-K: Item 1: Human Capital Resource, page 5 2-8 Workers who are not employees The Andersons, Inc. does hire seasonal workers and has included them in some of the metrics.
-Areas where seasonal worker GOVERNANCE 2-9 Governance structure and composition 2023 Sustainability Review: Governance - Our Approach and Board Committees, pages 55-56 2023 Proxy Statement: Corporate Governance, pages 11-23 2-10 Nomination and selection of the highest governance body 2023 Sustainability Review: Governance - Our Approach, page 55 Proxy Statement: Election of Directors, pages 11-12 2-11 Chair of the highest governance body Board Chairman, MIchael J. Anderson, 2023 Sustainability Review: Governance - Our Approach, page 55 2023 Proxy Statement: Corporate Governance - Board Meetings and Committees, pages 16 2-12 Role of the highest governance body in overseeing the management of impacts 2023 Sustainability Review: Sustainability At The Andersons - Key Stakeholders and Material Topics, page 11-12 2023 Sustainability Review: Governance - Our Approach, page 55 2023 Proxy Statement: Corporate Governance - Environmental, Social, and Governance Oversight, page 19 2-13 Delegation of responsibility for managing impacts 2023 Sustainability Review: Governance - Our Approach and Board Committees, pages 55-56; and Enterprise Risk Managem 2023 Proxy Statement: Corporate Governance - Environmental, Social, and Governance Oversight, page 19 2-14 Role of the highest governance body in sustainability reporting The Governance and Nominating Committee is responsible for the review and approval of our ESG reporting.
-2023 Sustainability Review: Governance - Board Committees, page 56 formation on initiatives that extend into 2023 are also andersonsinc.com/sustainability kers have been left out has been noted.
+Information on initiatives that extend into 2023 are also shared within this report.
+Sustainability Review: About This Review, page 5 Annual Contact Point: Please visit the Sustainability section on our website for further information on our sustainability initiatives. andersonsinc.com/sustainability 2-4 Restatements of information Our Scope 1 and Scope 2 data has been recalculated to the GHG Protocol for 2021 2-5 External assurance 2023 Sustainability Review: About This Review, page 5; Governance - External Assurance, page 61 ACTIVITIES AND WORKERS 2-6 Activities, value chain, and other business relationships 2023 Sustainability Review: A Letter From our CEO Pat Bowe; Sustainability At The Andersons; Growing As A Community 2022 Form 10-K: Item 1 - Business, page 1 2-7 Employees 2023 Sustainability Review: Growing As A Community, pages 29-32 2022 Form 10-K: Item 1: Human Capital Resource, page 5 2-8 Workers who are not employees The Andersons, Inc. does hire seasonal workers and has included them in some of the metrics.
+Areas where seasonal workers have been left out has been noted.
+GOVERNANCE 2-9 Governance structure and composition 2023 Sustainability Review: Governance - Our Approach and Board Committees, pages 55-56 2023 Proxy Statement: Corporate Governance, pages 11-23 2-10 Nomination and selection of the highest governance body 2023 Sustainability Review: Governance - Our Approach, page 55 Proxy Statement: Election of Directors, pages 11-12 2-11 Chair of the highest governance body Board Chairman, MIchael J. Anderson, 2023 Sustainability Review: Governance - Our Approach, page 55 2023 Proxy Statement: Corporate Governance - Board Meetings and Committees, pages 16 2-12 Role of the highest governance body in overseeing the management of impacts 2023 Sustainability Review: Sustainability At The Andersons - Key Stakeholders and Material Topics, page 11-12 2023 Sustainability Review: Governance - Our Approach, page 55 2023 Proxy Statement: Corporate Governance - Environmental, Social, and Governance Oversight, page 19 2-13 Delegation of responsibility for managing impacts 2023 Sustainability Review: Governance - Our Approach and Board Committees, pages 55-56; and Enterprise Risk Management, page 59 2023 Proxy Statement: Corporate Governance - Environmental, Social, and Governance Oversight, page 19 2-14 Role of the highest governance body in sustainability reporting The Governance and Nominating Committee is responsible for the review and approval of our ESG reporting.
+2023 Sustainability Review: Governance - Board Committees, page 56